 Four Mile Hut (also known as Hughes Hut) is located about 5Km south south east of Selwyns Quarry, and is an easy ski or walk from there, or 7Km from Kiandra.
 The hut is easy to find in an open plain, unless buried by snow.

-4 Mile Hut is a delightful camping spot with the hut providing shelter if the weather turns bad, with a table to eat on and room for 2 to sleep on the floor or bench.
+The area around the hut is a delightful camping spot with the hut providing shelter if the weather turns bad, with a table to eat on and room for 2 to sleep on the floor or bench.
 It is a very popular ski destination, and has saved the lives of a number of people over the years.
-However, skiers should be aware that it is very small, and therefore cannot be relied on for shelter.
+However, skiers should be aware that it is very small, and cannot be relied on for shelter.
 If you intend to be out overnight, you must take a tent.

 The hut was built by Robert Hughes in 1937.
 He mostly used it in the non-winter months, as a base for gold fossicking, fishing and rabbiting.

 For many years (until about 1981) there was a box of very live dynamite under one of the bunks, presumably to give any resident silly enough to light a really big fire in the hearth, a night to remember!
 In the early 1970's The Bogong Group undertook the first clean up and found the dynamite.
 In 1978, Klaus Hueneke organised the first major restoration with members of KHA.
 Since then the NSW Nordic Ski Club maintain it.

 In April 2011, during a maintenance weekend, the Club was honoured to have a visit from Bob Hughes' nephew, also called Bob Hughes.
 This VIDEO captured the stories of the younger Bob Hughes about his uncle and Four Mile Hut.

 This hut was made from anything left lying around, but its main elements included slab walls and floors and corrugated chimney and roof.
 Many of the materials come from the former Elaine Mine which Hughes managed from 1926 to 1936.